Caroline Krawiec Brownstone has dynamically guided International Management and Marketing Associates

 Ms. Brownstone served as an official delegate with the Delegation of the Republic of Poland at the Group of Seven (G-7) Conference of the Fourth West-East Conference of Ministers of Trade, Industry and Economics.

 She is a member of the World Affairs Council of Northern California, Board of Trustees; International Host Committee, Governor of California; and Board of Trustee of the U .S.
 Polish Trade Council, as well as the Academy of Management; and Strategic Management Society.

-As a result of keynote speeches at an extensive roster of international business conferences and economic summits, Ms. Brownstone was invited to attend the USAID Economic Empowerment of Women Regional Conference at Kyiv, Ukraine in 2002.
+As a result of keynote speeches at an extensive roster of international business conferences and economic summits, Ms. Brownstone was invited to attend the USAID Economic Empowerment of Women Regional Conference at Kyiv, Ukraine.

 Ms. Brownstone served as a keynote speaker in Hungary on "Strategic Implications of International Organizational Development: A Socio-Economic Study of the Relationship Between Visits of Heads of State and Trade with the State of California" where she presented landmark findings in preeminent international negotiations.

 Academic post-graduate affiliations include Harvard Business School Executive Education, Women Leading Business: An Executive Forum, University of San Francisco, Graduate Fellow, State of California, and Stanford University, Stanford Program on Managing Innovation.
 Ms. Brownstone is listed in the "International Directory of Business and Management Scholars and Research," Harvard Business School Press.
 Academic Asociations include: Simmons College, Boston, University of San Francisco, International Organization Development;